naleba97/zhenpai/cogs/twitcasting/README.md

 To use this cog, each subcommand has to preceded by `z!tc`.
 * `z!tc search <arg1> <arg2> ...`: Searches Twitcasting for up to three users that
 closely matches the provided query.
-* `z!tc add <twitcasting-user-id> #<channel-name>`: Adds subscription of the Twitcasting user to the provided text channel.
+* `z!tc add <twitcasting-user-id> #<channel-name>(optional)`: Adds subscription of the
+Twitcasting user to the provided text channel.
+If #<channel-name> is left blank, then the channel in which the command was sent is used instead.
 * `z!tc list #<channel-name>(optional)`: Lists all Twitcasting users that this guild or text channel has subscribed to.
+If #<channel-name> is left blank, then the command will list subscriptions for the entire guild/server instead.
-* `z!tc remove <twitcasting-user-id> #<channel-name>`: Removes subscription of the Twitcasting user from the text channel.
+* `z!tc remove <twitcasting-user-id> #<channel-name(optional)`: Removes subscription of the
+Twitcasting user from the text channel.
+If #<channel-name> is left blank, then the channel in which the command was sent is used instead.
 * `z!tc clear #<channel-name>`: Deletes any subscriptions in the text channel.

 #### Maintenance